FrancoSpeziali/db-mongoose-schemas/README.md

     > Hint: Don't forget to import `cors` before trying to use it

-## Assignment 11 - Receiving data from POST
+## Task 11 - Receiving data from POST

 Inside your `/user/register` endpoint: